 It also led to Another Hungary: The Nineteenth-Century Provinces in Eight Lives

-, which will appear in Spring 2016 with Stanford University Press.
+, which recently appeared with Stanford University Press.
 Another Hungary

 is a “collective biography,” which uses the stories of eight men and women to consider how people made sense of economic underdevelopment, what nationalism meant on the ground, and how Jews and Christians interacted in the countryside.